RaghavXE/Website-Image-Extractor-API-Headless-Browser-Automation-/README.md

 ### Built strictly for educational purposes

 ## 👤 Author
-Built by Raghav as part of hands-on learning with FastAPI and Playwright.
+Built by **Raghav Soni** as part of hands-on learning with FastAPI and Playwright.